freemandealer/CodeCoverFlow/README.md

 ## ACKNOWLEDGEMENT

 CodeCoverFlow is inspired by [Apple OS X Finder's CoverFlow display sytle](https://freemandealer.github.io/img/apple_coverflow.png) (that's where we get the name apparently).
-So, Great job, Jobs!
+So, great job, Jobs!

 Also thanks to people on the vim_use mailling list, they gave me plenty of useful suggestions so that I could start with this work.